A note on weight filtrations at the characteristic: Comparison with the pole-order filtration on de Rham cohomology

-where on the right we take the mapping spectrum and allow the target to vary, while on the left $(-)\{0\}$ denotes the free filtered motivic spectrum generated in degree zero and $\mathrm{filmap}$ the internal filtered mapping spectrum, has a canonical structure of an algebra in filtered spectra.
-This is compatible with \cref{remark:hdr_and_cousins_represent_de_rham_cohomology} in the sense that when $a = 0$, (\ref{equation:mapping_spectrum_into_hodge_filtered_de_rham_cohomology}) is an equivalence of algebras. \end{remark}
+where on the right we take the mapping spectrum and allow the target to vary, while on the left $(-)\{0\}$ denotes the free filtered motivic spectrum generated in degree zero and $\mathrm{filmap}$ the internal filtered mapping spectrum, has a canonical structure of a commutative algebra in filtered spectra.
+This is compatible with \cref{remark:hdr_and_cousins_represent_de_rham_cohomology} in the sense that when $a = 0$, (\ref{equation:mapping_spectrum_into_hodge_filtered_de_rham_cohomology}) is an equivalence of commutative algebras. \end{remark}

-\begin{remark} Note that our method, based on the use of the Tate construction, produces only an \emph{associative} motivic ring spectrum representing deRham cohomology and its variants.
-It would be interesting to promote our construction to a \emph{commutative} algebra. \end{remark}